sandpiper-framework/sandpiper/test/api/README.md

 # Testing Handbook

 This handbook walks you through the testing process.
 Note that all directory paths are shown in Linux format (forward slash) since they also work in Windows PowerShell.
-Also, all paths (and so `cd` commands) are shown relative to the root `sandpiper` directory.
+Also, paths are shown relative to the installation directory.

 ## Download Sandpiper Distribution Package

 https://github.com/sandpiper-framework/sandpiper/releases

+Under "Assets", select the proper binaries for your platform (Windows or Linux) and unzip the contents to a local directory.

 ## Download and Install PostgreSQL